Frequently Asked Questions – FAQ’s

 Is this method approved for cancer diagnosis?

-Following robust method validation, we will be offering Oncobiota™ to all clinicians as a CLIA/CAP certified service by late 2021/early 2022.
+We will be offering our OncobiotaLUNGdetect to all clinicians as a CLIA certified LDT service later in 2023.
 Clinicians will be able to send us blood samples to be processed in our facility and we will generate a report for them indicating the likelihood of cancer presence in their patients.